Images of point charges in conducting ellipses and prolate spheroids: Conclusion

 For a point charge on the axis of a prolate spheroid, within the critical distance to the surface, numerical analysis of a series of stretched spheroidal harmonics \eqref{V''} suggests that the reduced image lies on the segment extending from the lower focus up to the image point: $-f<z<h$, and that the top point of the singularity is well matched by the point charge approximation of \cite{lindell2001electrostatic}.
 For a point charge off the axis, we have generalized this point charge approximation with the requirement that the coefficients of its series expression have the same asymptotic form as those for the reflected potential.

-For a point charge inside the spheroid, we find three types of image approximations.
-For the source charge near the surface, an image point charge opposite the surface is a appropriate.
+For a point charge inside the spheroid, we find various image approximations.
+For a point charge at the center of a prolate spheroid, we also analytically continued the potential using a series of radially inverted oblate spheroidal harmonics, which suggests that the exact image lies on the external disk $z=0$, $\rho\geq h$.
+A similar analysis for the source charge on the axis above the focus was carried out using radially inverted offset prolate spheroidal harmonics which suggests the exact image lies on the $z$-axis for $z>h$.
+For the source charge near the surface, an image point charge opposite the surface is approximately valid.
 For the source charge near the focal segment, a point charge in complex space or equivalently an image ring/exterior disk is appropriate.
-The disk approximation may provide a clue of the location of the true singularity of the reflected potential.
-And for the source exactly on one of the focal points, the above approximations fail and the image approximation is found to be a $\sqrt{2}$-pole consisting of a line charge extending up the $z$-axis.
-For a point charge at the center of a prolate spheroid, we also analytically continues the potential using a series of radially inverted oblate spheroidal harmonics, which suggests that the exact image lies on the external disk $z=0$, $\rho\geq h$.
-A similar analysis for the source charge on the axis above the focus was carried out using radially inverted offset prolate spheroidal harmonics which suggests the exact image lies on the $z$-axis for $z>h$.
+For the source exactly on one of the focal points, the image approximation is found to be a $\sqrt{2}$-pole consisting of a line charge extending up the $z$-axis.